PadovaY/breaking-web/README.md

 # Known issues
-- unit testing is not working yet with Vite
+- ~~unit testing is not working yet with Vite~~ migrated to create-react-app
 - visual design is not the best 😄
 <br/>